CJanecka/Projects_and_CTFs/OS & Web Application Pen-test/README.md

 ## Overview

-During this three-day, Capture-the-Flag style, penetration test, I acted as a representative for *Ultimate Pentesting, LLC*; hired by, a ficticious organization, *Rekall Corportion* to test their network.
+During this three-day, Capture-the-Flag style, penetration test, I acted as a representative for *Ultimate Pentesting, LLC*.
+Hired by the ficticious organization *Rekall Corportion* to test their network.
 Both individual and collaborative efforts within a small team were utilized.
-The assessment focused on targeting the organization's web application, as well as its Linux and Windows hosts, systematically identifying vulnerabilities and potential security weaknesses.
+The assessment focused on targeting the organization's web application, as well as its Linux and Windows hosts, systematically identifying vulnerabilities and potential security risks.
 The complete pen-test report is provided as a PDF in this GitHub repository titled [Rekall Corporation - Penetration Test Report](https://github.com/CJanecka/Projects_and_CTFs/files/14016819/Rekall.Corporation.-.Penetration.Test.Report._.Collin.Janecka.pdf).
 This detailed document provides a thorough analysis of my findings, including the identification of vulnerabilities, accompanied by a set of recommendations aimed at effectively mitigating the identified security concerns.

 ## Project Requirements